johan162/mptools/README.md

 % make -j4 node
 ```

 As their names suggest these nodes are created with a full development environment based on the
-cloud init template `cloud/fulldev-config.in` which installs a complete C/C++ development
+cloud init template `fulldev-config.in` which installs a complete C/C++ development
 environment with some of the most commonly used libraries.
 All created machines are small.

 In order to create a custom set of nodes the node names can either: